Irgalin/reachable-settlements-service/README.md

 ## Service API:

-Finding the reachable settlements from starting point in a given amount of time is only operation that can be performed by service.
+Finding the reachable settlements from a starting point in a given amount of time is only operation that can be performed by service.
 In order to perform this operation, the ``POST`` request must be sent to the ``{host}/reachable-settlements`` URL-path with body that matches to the following JSON-schema: